See below for Home Page details.

 An evolving theory and Epic.

 The aging Modern Synthesis understanding of evolution has grown to explain biological phenomena across the full biological field, from genes to species to culture.
 Since the beginning of the 21st century and in light of discoveries made in recent decades, some biologists are calling for an evolving evolutionary synthesis.
-It would account for evolutionary developmental biology(evo-devo) and the effects of non-genetic inheritance modes, such as epigenetics, parental effects, ecological and cultural inheritance, and evolvability.
+It would account for evolutionary developmental biology(evo-devo) and the effects of non-genetic inheritance modes, such as epigenetics, deep homology, recombinant DNA, parental effects, ecological and cultural inheritance, and evolvability.

 The Epic will continue to evolve as we and the Earth do.
 It is a living story, not an ancient folktale.
 No disrespect to anyone, but let's call a spade a spade.
+There is a new age of awareness and realization arising catalyzed by mass communications, computers, modern science and technology.
+As the universe continues to evolve, so must human understanding.

 Page One -The Periods or Chapters of evolution